 Fotografisk Center is an art institution focusing on Danish and international contemporary photography and other camera-based media.
 The space was founded as an association in 1996 by the City of Copenhagen and European Capitol of Culture '96 with the purpose of "promoting art photography in Denmark".
 Together with art photography and visual art, we also show other genres such as documentary and portrait photography.

 Fotografisk Center produces approx. five exhibitions a year with both Danish and international photography as well as related practices such as film and video art.
 The exhibitions alternate between solo presentations and thematic group exhibitions.
 Annually, the exhibition series is: 'Young Danish Photography'.

 Today, Fotografisk Center resides in Kødbyen, located in Vesterbro in Copenhagen, where we, in collaboration with our partner DGI-byen/Øksnehallen, also involve ourselves in on-going activities.

 In addition to exhibitions, Fotografisk Center has established a bookstore with specialist literature on photography and with our own publications, as well as a digital scanner space with an Imacon scanner.

 Fotografisk Center offers guided tours of the exhibitions.
-Schools, art associations, photo clubs and other interested parties are able to book guided tours by an art historian at 33930996 or firstname.lastname@example.org
+Schools, art associations, photo clubs and other interested parties are able to book guided tours by our staff at (+45)33930996 or at email@example.com

 A guided tour typically lasts about 50 minutes.